 Parents: Poodle x Blue Heeler mix

-The Blue Cadoodle, also called the Cattle Doodle, is the unusual cross between a Poodle and Blue Heeler.
+The Blue Cadoodle, also known as the Cattle Doodle, is the unusual cross between the Poodle and a Blue Heeler.
 They’re not the most obvious heeler mix, which explains why they’re so rare.
-But these dogs can be as charming as any other mix.
+But these dogs can be as charming as any other.

 The variation in the Blue Cadoodle is huge, especially with size.
 Depending on which Poodle size was used to breed the mix, they can end up as small, medium or large mutts.
 Sometimes, they’ll look more like the Poodle with a blue coat.

-Other times, the Cadoodle resembles more of the heeler with similar facial features, such as the erect ears.
+Other times, the Cadoodle resembles more of the heeler with similar facial features, such as their erect ears.
 It really depends on the parent and genetics.
-However, we do know they’re loyal and highly intelligent dogs, as seen in both parents.
+However, we do know they’re loyal and very smart dogs, as seen in both parents.

 Parents: Husky x Blue Heeler mix

 What happens when you crossbreed two highly energetic dog breeds?
 Most likely, you end up with the Ausky – or the Australian Cattle Dog and Husky mix.
 As long as you can keep up with them, they’ll serve as fantastic companions.

 Keep in mind, these dogs require early socializing.
 In fact, the more socialization, the better it is for the dog.
 Without it could lead to nipping at your heels or chewing up the couch.
 On the bright side, they’re highly intelligent and do well with training.